The Ghost of Factory Records' Anthony H. Wilson

 Is Digitiser still going today?

-It certainly is – Mr Biffo relaunched it as website Digitiser2000 in November 2014, followed by a YouTube channel.
+It certainly is – Mr Biffo regularly publishes videos on the Digitiser YouTube channel.
+Digitiser was originally revived in 2014 as website Digitiser 2000, which is now offline but still available on the Wayback Machine.
 In 2018, Digitiser became a high-standard YouTube show, continuing and building on Digi's legacy for a new generation of fans.

 Back to top